The Employer's Guide to Payroll Taxes

 How To Calculate Payroll Tax Withholdings

-• Deposit all payroll taxes according to a set deposit schedule (with an exception for a very small employer).
+- Deposit taxes: Deposit all payroll taxes according to a set deposit schedule (with an exception for a very small employer)

-• File quarterly reporting about all employment taxes withheld, including income tax withholding and FICA (with an annual report for a small employer), and report annually to employees and the Social Security Administration about all employees' tax payments.
+- File quarterly reports: Submit quarterly tax reports for income tax and FICA (with an annual report for a small employer), and report annually to employees and the Social Security Administration about all employees' tax payments

-• Complete any additional required reporting, including state-level reporting and annual FUTA reporting.
+- Submit additional reporting: Complete any additional mandatory reporting, including state-level reporting and annual FUTA reporting

-Note: An employer may also be required to withhold other amounts from employees' paychecks, such as salary elective deferral amounts for employee contributions to 401(k) plans and flexible spending accounts or for garnishment to cover child support.
-These additional withholding amounts do not figure into payroll taxes; they are merely an additional employer responsibility.
+Note: Employers may also need to withhold amounts from employees' paychecks for additional obligations, such as salary elective deferral amounts for employee contributions to 401(k) plans and flexible spending accounts or for garnishment to cover child support.
+These additional withholding amounts and pre-tax deductions are your responsibility as an employer, but they don't figure into payroll taxes.

 Mandatory Employer Payroll Taxes List

-Employers have responsibilities when it comes to payroll taxes, and the company may be penalized if these responsibilities are not done properly.
-There are a variety of payroll taxes, some paid by employers, some by employees, and some by both.
-But in all cases, it's up to employers to calculate, withhold, and deposit them.
+Employers have responsibilities regarding payroll taxes, and not performing them properly can lead to penalties.
+You'll encounter several types of payroll taxes, some paid by employers, some by employees, and some shared by both.
+But it's up to you to calculate, withhold, and deposit all required taxes.

 Federal Income Tax

-Income tax withholding from employees' paychecks is designed to cover what they will owe in federal income tax for the year.
-This includes amounts for employees' federal income taxes as well as Social Security and Medicare taxes.
-For certain employees, it also includes an additional Medicare tax (explained below under "Additional Medicare Tax").
+Income tax withholding from your employees' paychecks helps cover what they'll owe in federal income taxes for the year.
+This withholding includes federal income taxes, Social Security, and Medicare obligations.
+Some employees may also be subject to an additional Medicare tax (explained below under "Additional Medicare Tax").

 Social Security Tax (FICA)